aedans/Nylon/README.md

 ## Loops
 Loops iterate over a function.
 The return stacks of the function will not returned until the loop is finished executing, and will be concatenated before being returned.
-If the loop has a closing brace, the functions between the braces are implicitly converted into an abstract function to be called by the loop.
+If the loop has a closing brace, the functions between the braces are implicitly converted into an lambda function to be called by the loop.

 - '?(': Iterates for as long as the conditional is true.
 Conditional defaults to '?'.
 If the preceding token is not a conditional, and the last item on the stack is numeric, iterates n times instead, pushing and popping n from the stack each loop.
-- 's{': Iterates for each item in a stack.
-Stack defaults to the current stack.
+- 's{': Iterates for each item in a stack or list.
+Defaults to the current stack.

 ## Function Flags
 The start of a function may contain any number of Function Flags.
 Rather than push a string to the stack, these